Sámi people: History

 The western Uralic languages are believed to have spread from the original Proto-Uralic homeland along the Volga, which is the longest river in Europe.
 These groups presumably started to move to the northwest from the homeland of the early Uralic peoples in the second and third quarters of the 2nd millennium BC.
-On their journey, they used the ancient river routes of what is now northern Russia.
+On their journey, they used the ancient river routes in the area that became known as northern Russia.
 Some of these peoples, who may have originally spoken the same western Uralic language, stopped and stayed in the regions between Karelia, Ladoga and Lake Ilmen, and even further to the east and to the southeast.
 The groups of these peoples that ended up in the Finnish Lakeland from 1600 to 1500 BC later "became" the Sámi.
-The Sámi people arrived in their current homeland some time during the Bronze Age or early Iron Age.
+The Sámi people arrived in Sápmi sometime during the Bronze Age or early Iron Age (2nd and 1st millennia BCE).

 The Sámi language first developed on the southern side of Lake Onega and Lake Ladoga and spread from there.
 When the speakers of this language extended to the area of modern-day Finland, they encountered groups of peoples who spoke a number of smaller ancient languages (Paleo-Laplandic languages), which later became extinct.
 However, these languages left traces in the Sámi language (Pre-Finnic substrate).
 As the language spread further, it became segmented into dialects.
 The geographical distribution of the Sámi has evolved over the course of history.
 From the Bronze Age, the Sámi occupied the area along the coast of Finnmark and the Kola Peninsula.
 This coincides with the arrival of the Siberian genome to Estonia and Finland, which may correspond with the introduction of the Finno-Ugric languages in the region.

 Petroglyphs and archeological findings such as settlements, dating from about 10,000 BC can be found in Lapland and Finnmark, although these have not been demonstrated to be related to the Sámi people.
-These hunter-gatherers of the late Paleolithic and early Mesolithic were named Komsa by the researchers.
+These hunter–gatherers of the late Paleolithic and early Mesolithic were named Komsa by the researchers.